Ridhwana/rails/guides/source/active_record_querying.md

 Eager loading is the mechanism for loading the associated records of the objects returned by `ActiveRecord::Relation` using as few queries as possible.

 ### N + 1 Queries Problem

+Retrieving a list of records N (where N is a number greater that 1) in a single query can sometimes trigger N extra queries; one for each record.

 Consider the following code, which finds 10 books and prints their authors' last_name: